smoothdev35/print-calendar-2025/README.md

 - `Event`: Represents an event on the calendar.
 - `NewEvent`: Represents a new event that has not yet been saved to the database.
+- `NewEventRequest`: Represents the payload for creating a new event, with snake_case properties.
 - `InteractiveDay`: Represents a day in the calendar, containing a date and a list of events.
 - `DropdownOption`: Represents an option in a dropdown menu.
 - `FormErrors`: Represents the errors in a form.